OctopusDeploy/docs/src/shared-content/octopus-recommendations/configure-project/project-configure.include.md

 ![](/docs/shared-content/octopus-recommendations/configure-project/images/projectconfiguration-deployareleasemanualinterventionweb.png)
 :::

 Now we can configure the traffic cop project.
-First, add in the same variable set as the other two projects.
+First, add in the same variable sets as the other two projects.

 :::figure
 ![](/docs/shared-content/octopus-recommendations/configure-project/images/projectconfiguration-trafficcopvariableset.png)